 - When the rice is uniformly light golden brown in color (about 5 minutes) add the tamari/teriyaki sauce mixture to the pan and stir, scraping any browned bits off the bottom of the pan.
 Cook the rice, stirring frequently to prevent sticking, until the sauce has completely absorbed, about 2-3 minutes.

-- Make a well in the center of the rice and pour 1-2 tablespoon of sesame oil into it.
+- Make a well in the center of the rice and pour 1-2 tablespoons of oil into it.
 Give it a few seconds to get hot, then pour the lightly beaten eggs into the center of the well.
 Season the eggs with salt and pepper and give them a few gentle scrambles.
 When the eggs are about 70-80% cooked through, stir them into the rice.

 - Serve in bowls garnished with thinly sliced scallions.